codexisbestex/intro-to-code-study-guides/terminal/terminal-basic-terms.md

 ## Basics & related terms

 1. What is a 'terminal'?
-An interface that gives you access to the command line
+An interface that gives you access to the command linegit
 2. What is a 'console'?
 Allows users to input commands and and receive visual output
 3. What is a 'shell'?
 Software that provides an interface and allows the user to interact with the computer
 4. What is a 'command-line'? the area you are placing your code in order to run the commands